 Mailing Address: PO Box 110225, Gainesville, FL 32611

 The Florida 4-H Hall of Fame was established in 2002 to recognize outstanding individual contributors to the 4-H program.
 Established during the national 4-H program’s centennial year, one hundred members were inducted into the Florida 4-H Hall of Fame.
-Inductees include outstanding 4-H alumni, volunteers, emeritus extension agents, program leaders, and supporters.
 An additional four to five members are inducted each year.
+Inductees include outstanding 4-H alumni, volunteers, emeritus extension agents and professionals, program leaders, and supporters.

-This year Florida 4-H welcomed five new members to the Hall of Fame: Dr. Susan MacManus, Kim Massagee, Vicki Meriwether, Hal Porter and Don Sellers.
-Click here to read more about this year's honorees.
-Inductees were celebrated during the 2020 National 4-H Week with a live virtual Hall of Fame induction.
+In 2020 Florida 4-H welcomed five new members to the Hall of Fame: Dr. Susan MacManus, Kim Massagee, Vicki Meriwether, Hal Porter and Don Sellers.
+Click to read about the 2020 honorees.
+Inductees were celebrated during National 4-H Week with a live virtual Hall of Fame induction.
 View the full program recording here.

 Alumni, friends and community partners can support Florida 4-H programs with a gift to the Florida 4-H Clover Society.
 The Clover Society provides critical resources to address needs for youth programs and seize new opportunities.